-When the carbon dioxide proportions inside a leaf drop photorespiration takes place.
+When the carbon dioxide proportions inside a leaf drop photorespiration take place.
 This takes place mostly on warm arid days when plants are compelled to shut their stomata to avert surplus water loss.
 The oxygen proportions of the leaf will automatically surge if the plants keep trying to fix carbon dioxide when their stomata’s are shut, all the carbon dioxide stored will be consumed and the oxygen proportions will surge when compared to carbon dioxide levels.

-Photosynthesis and photorespiration are two processes (in flourishing plants)that can function simultaneously beside each other as photosynthesis gives off oxygen as its byproduct and photorespiration gives off carbon dioxide as its byproduct, and the said gases are the raw material for the said processes.
+Photosynthesis and photorespiration are two biological processes (in flourishing plants)that can function simultaneously beside each other as photosynthesis gives off oxygen as its byproduct and photorespiration gives off carbon dioxide as its byproduct, and the said gases are the raw material for the said processes.

 The final result of this is that as an alternative to manufacturing 2 3C PGA units, merely one unit of PGA is fashioned with a noxious 2C molecule termed as phosphoglycolate.